James Watson (Australian politician): Later life and death

 Margaret was unwell and they visited England, however Margaret died shortly after their return in 1886.
 Ewan and Watson liquidated the firm of John Frazer & Co. in 1891, with "all the partners retiring on fairly ample fortunes".
 In 1897 Watson became a director of the Australian Joint Stock Bank.

-He died at his home Glanworth, Darling Point on October 30, 1907 (aged 69).
+He died at his home in Glanworth, Darling Point on October 30, 1907 (aged 69).